DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-09-no-more-folding.md

 We saw that applicants didn’t understand that some fields only applied to some variants – we expected the [iterated course detail page](/publish-teacher-training-courses/iteration-june-26#preview) to largely fix this, but we didn’t test this version with applicants.

-## Don’t fold courses
+## do not fold courses

 The first version of the tool will be based on UCAS’s definition of a course.
 Course metadata will still be created and configured in UCAS.
 The UCAS model of a course must persist in some format in the publish courses tool.
 It is also the model that providers are most familiar with.

-Trying to create a new course model when we don’t control all aspects of the course, especially course creation and application is troublesome.
+Trying to create a new course model when we do not control all aspects of the course, especially course creation and application is troublesome.
 Providers will need to understand both models and how they overlap.

 Sticking with the UCAS course model for the minimum viable service reduces risk and simplifies what we build.